Drivers with Disabilities in KentuckyPage Overview

 You may also apply for a specialty disabled license plates if you are a veteran, former prisoner of war, or motorcycle rider.
 Some of these special plates will have an initial fee as well as an annual one.

 Whether your Kentucky disabled placard is valid in a different state is up to that state.
 Contact the Kentucky Transportation Cabinet for details―it might already have specific information about the state in question.
 You can also contact the destination state's DMV directly.

 For extra protection, you should always carry in your vehicle a copy of the physician's statement that certifies your disability.

 For those traveling to Kentucky from another state, don't fret.
 Kentucky honors out-of-state placards.

-Under the Driver Evaluation/Vehicle Modification Program, trained professionals provide services and recommendations to new drivers, drivers in need of special equipment, and drivers with deficient driving skills.
+As part of the Driver Rehabilitation Technology Program, trained professionals provide services and recommendations to new drivers, drivers in need of special equipment, and drivers with deficient driving skills.

-Drivers can get recommendations for how to to modify their vehicles.
-They can also purchase the equipment and have it installed and inspected.
+You can get recommendations for how to to modify your vehicle/s and you can also purchase the equipment and have it installed and inspected.

-For more information about the Driver Evaluation/Vehicle Modification Program, contact the Office of Vocational Rehabilitation at:
+For more information about the program, contact the Office of Vocational Rehabilitation:

 Organ Donation Survey